nickfargo/state/README.md

 Whereas the context of a method invocation is normally the object to which the method belongs, a state method is invoked in the context of the *state* to which it belongs, or if the method is inherited from a protostate, in the context of the local inheriting state.
 Using the state as the method’s context allows for polymorphic idioms such as calling up to a superstate’s implementation of the method.
 Despite this change in context, the owner object remains available from inside the method by calling `this.owner()`.

 This example of a simple `Document` class demonstrates method inheritance and polymorphism.
+Note the points of interest that are numbered in trailing comments and explained below:

 ```javascript
 var fs = require('fs'),